muzhenj/gemini-g4f-beta/.github/README.md

 This ensures the fastest file upload experience, while ensuring all your files are safely included.

-Gemini also automatically detects the MIME type of your file to pass to the server, so you don't need to worry abotu it.
+Gemini also automatically detects the MIME type of your file to pass to the server, so you don't need to worry about it.

 ### Proxy Support